-The Group has recognised a constructive obligation relating to litigation at the Statement of financial position date.
-The obligation has been calculated by estimating the most likely course of action pertaining to two litigation cases where the Group is the claimant.
+The Group has recognised a provision of the estimated cost of restructuring the organisation, following announcements and commencement of a collective consultation process in 2018.
 It is expected that most of these costs will have been incurred within one year of the Statement of financial position date.